zilishen/documentation/content/nms/installation/uninstall-guide.md

 {{<tabs name="uninstall_nms">}}
 {{%tab name="CentOS, RHEL, and RPM-Based"%}}

-To remove NGINX Management Suite and all of its modules, complete the following steps in the given order:
+To uninstall NGINX Management Suite and all of its modules, complete the following steps:

-1. Remove NGINX Management Suite:
+1. To uninstall NGINX Management Suite, run the following command:

    ```bash
    yum remove nms-*
    ```

-2. Stop the ClickHouse process:
+2. Stop the ClickHouse service:

    ```bash
    sudo systemctl stop clickhouse-server
    ```

-3. Uninstall ClickHouse:
+3. To uninstall ClickHouse, run the following command:

    ```bash
    yum remove clickhouse-server